- October 11, 2022

 FUTURE OF ARTIFICIAL INTELLIGENCE IN IoT

 In IoT, a bunch of devices, say things, which have sensors and microcontrollers pre-installed in it are connected to a controlling device, let’s say to a Smartphone.
-The main purpose of these sensors and microcontrollers are to collect the data from those devices and transmit them to the controlling device.
+The main purpose of these sensors and microcontrollers is to collect the data from those devices and transmit them to the controlling device.
 The connectivity is by making use of the internet.
-Thus known as, Internet of Things.
+Thus known as, the Internet of Things.
 IoT is basically a human-machine interaction, where the commands are given by humans and the task is accomplished by machines.
 It is the transfer and reception of data.
 The main factor which separates IoT data transfer from other data transfers is that, in IoT, no computer is involved in generating or transmitting data, while all other data transfer doesn’t take place without the help of a computer.
 As discussed earlier, in IoT, computers are carried out by sensors and microprocessors.

 A huge volume of data has to be generated and transmitted for serving this purpose of IoT.
-This bulk amount of data is then collected, analyzed and properly processed.
-The conventional ways of data collection and its processing are not up to the mark.
+This bulk amount of data is then collected, analyzed, and properly processed.
+The conventional ways of data collection and processing are not up to the mark.
 That’s why a new technology has been introduced in the area of IoT.
 It is nothing but Artificial Intelligence.
 Being programmed using Machine Learning, Artificial Intelligence is a self-learning computer intelligence, which is widely been used in IoT for analyzing data and making decisions accordingly.

 The need for Artificial Intelligence in IoT is to ensure that only adequate data is been collected.
 When the sensors are sending data in a large volume, the time required to process those data will also go up.
 In order to reduce that and to make sure that only adequate data is been collected; a process is carried out with the help of Artificial Intelligence.
 This process is called data mining.
-Data mining is carried out by different steps such as
+Data mining is carried out in different steps such as

 - Data integration